Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 Positions of both points at the unit interval, which form $2$-designs with respect to both measures, $ x_{\pm}^{\rm L} = \pm 1/2\sqrt{3}$ and $ x_{\pm}^{\rm HS} = \pm \sqrt{3/20}$, can be thus related to the geometry of regular bodies inscribed into a sphere.
 Note that the design on $[0, 1]$ with respect to the flat measure is formed by probabilities $p_i=|\langle i|\psi_j\rangle|^2$ related to projections of the states of the design onto the computational basis.
-This observation, corresponding to the decoherence of a quantum state to the classical probability vector, can be generalized for higher dimensions. \begin{prop} Any complex projective $t$-design $\qty{\ket{\psi_j}}_{j=1}^M$ in the Hilbert space $\mathcal{H}_N$ induces, by the coarse graining map $|\psi\rangle \langle \psi|\to {\vec p}:={\rm diag}(|\psi\rangle \langle \psi|)$, a $t$-design in the $N$--point classical probability simplex $\Delta_{N}$ with respect to the flat measure $\mu_{\rm L}$. \end{prop} To prove this fact it is sufficient to recall that the natural, unitarily invariant measure in the space of pure states induces, by decoherence, the flat measure $\mu_{\rm L}$ in the probability simplex, see Appendix \ref{APP_interval}.
+This observation, corresponding to the decoherence of a quantum state to the classical probability vector, can be generalized for higher dimensions. \begin{prop} Any complex projective $t$-design $\qty{\ket{\psi_j}}_{j=1}^M$ in the Hilbert space $\mathcal{H}_N$ induces, by the coarse graining map, $|\psi\rangle \langle \psi|\to {\vec p}:={\rm diag}(|\psi\rangle \langle \psi|)$, a $t$-design in the $N$--point classical probability simplex $\Delta_{N}$ with respect to the flat measure $\mu_{\rm L}$. \end{prop} To prove this fact it is sufficient to recall that the natural, unitarily invariant measure in the space of pure states induces, by decoherence, the flat measure $\mu_{\rm L}$ in the probability simplex, see Appendix \ref{APP_interval}.
 The notion of $t$-designs formulated for a probability simplex allows one to select classical states which are useful to approximate an integral over the entire set $\Delta_{N}$.

-This implies a simple, yet important observation. \begin{corol} A mixed-state design in dimension $N=2$ with $t>3$ cannot be generated from iso-entangled pure states in ${\cal H}_4$. \end{corol} This is a consequence of the fact that a line design with $t=4$ consists of at least $4$ distinct points, leading to the set of states having at least $4$ distinct eigenvalues.
+This also implies a simple, yet important observation that a mixed-state design in dimension $N=2$ with $t>3$ cannot be generated from iso-entangled pure states in ${\cal H}_4$.